-3 Results
+3. Results

-3.1 Net present values using baseline assumptions
+3.1.
+Net present values using baseline assumptions

 The net present values derived using the baseline assumptions detailed in sections 2.1 to 2.5 are shown in Table 18.
 Immediately evident is the fact that none of the scenarios breaks even over the first 20 years.
 The management in scenarios SS2 and SS3 does not differ over this period so their NPVs are identical; they are also the least costly scenarios over this time period.
 For longer time horizons all scenarios have positive values, but the ranking changes over 100 years with SS1 showing the highest net present value.
 Considering cash flows in perpetuity alters the ranking once again, with scenario SS2 showing the highest NPV.
+Both SS3 and SS4 have higher NPVs when considered on this timescale than over a 20 or 100 year timescale.

 These figures are reproduced in Table 19 in relative form.
 For each timescale, relative net present values are calculated using the NPV for scenario SS1, representing current standard practice, as 100 %.
 This demonstrates that scenario SS4 is 10 % less costly than scenario SS1 over 20 years while scenarios SS2 and SS3 are 17 % less costly.
-While scenarios SS3 and SS4 are less than half as valuable as SS1 over 100 years, scenario SS2 is only 5 % less valuable.
-When cash flows into the indefinite future are considered, scenario SS2 is 20 % more valuable than SS1.
-Scenario SS4 becomes considerably more valuable over this timescale, but SS3 retains a relatively low value.
+While scenarios SS3 and SS4 are less than half as valuable as SS1 over 100 years, scenario SS2 is only 2 % less valuable.
+When cash flows into the indefinite future are considered, scenario SS2 is 6 % more valuable than SS1.
+Although the relative performance of scenarios SS3 and SS4 improves over this timescale, they remain less than 60 % as valuable as SS1.

-Table 18Net present values using baseline assumptions.
+Table 18.
+Net present values using baseline assumptions.